davepinch/pinchy.cc/content/topics/people/l/lyndon-b-johnson/oath-of-office/Lyndon_B._Johnson_taking_the_oath_of_office,_November_1963.jpg.md

 ---
 title: "Lyndon B. Johnson taking the oath of office, November 1963.jpg (Wikimedia Commons)"
 author: Cecil W. Stoughton
-description: Lyndon B. Johnson taking the oath of office aboard Air Force One at Love Field Airport two hours and eight minutes after the assassination of John F. Kennedy, Dallas, Texas.
-Jackie Kennedy (right), still in her blood-soaked clothes, looks on.
+description: "Lyndon B. Johnson taking the oath of office aboard Air Force One at Love Field Airport two hours and eight minutes after the assassination of John F. Kennedy, Dallas, Texas.
+Jackie Kennedy (right), still in her blood-soaked clothes, looks on."
 license: public domain
 note: A higher resolution version is available on the website oath of office of: